dxw/playbook/guides/running-a-roadmapping-workshop.md

    What ideas and beliefs are our goals and outcomes based on?
 How confident are we that they are true?
 That they won’t change?

-   What biases and blind spots might we have?
+   What biases and gaps in understanding might we have?
 What unintended consequences might there be?

 1. What are we trying to learn or prove?